mbrezu/Shovel/ShovelVmSpec.md

 Stack effect: ( `named-block-record` `return-value` -- `return-value` )

 Description: ends a named block.
 An error is thrown if `named-block-record` is not a named block record.
-The Shript compiler guarantees that `RETURN` isn't issued in places where it would cause the VM to miss a `POP_BLOCK` instruction.
+The ShovelScript compiler guarantees that `RETURN` isn't issued in places where it would cause the VM to miss a `POP_BLOCK` instruction.